GENL/matice/README.md

 Matice uses your current app locale `app()->getLocale()` a the default locale when generating the translation object with the blade directive `@translations`.
 When generating with command line, it use the one in your `config.app`

-When Matice does not find a key, he fallback to the default locale and search again.
-The fallback is the same you define in your config.
+When Matice does not find a key, it falls back to the default locale and search again.
+The fallback is the same you define in your `config.app`.

 ```php
 // config/app.php